Philosophy of Time

 Expectations from students: Students will do the assigned reading before every lecture, attend class, participate in discussion, and write the assigned papers.

-1. Write a short weekly paper for every week during which there is at least one class meeting, handing it in during that class meeting.
+1. Write a short weekly paper for every week during which there is at least one class meeting, handing it in during that class meeting, except the first week of classes, for a total of 14 papers.

 The short weekly papers are about 1.5-3 pages long (typically 2).
 They are to be on the reading assigned for the class during which they are handed in, and the instructor may ask for them to be presented, or else on an approved topic.